-Wells Fargo Syndication
+Homebuilding Debt - Wells Fargo Syndication

 In July 2021, the Nieri Group entities entered into a \$150,000,000 Syndicated Credit Agreement ("Syndicated Line") with Wells Fargo Bank, National Association ("Wells Fargo").
-The Syndicated Line was a three-year revolving credit facility, previously with a maturity date of July 2024, and an option to extend the maturity date for one year that could be exercised upon approval from Wells Fargo.
+The Syndicated Line was a three-year revolving credit facility previously with a maturity date of July 2024, and an option to extend the maturity date for one year that could be exercised upon approval from Wells Fargo.
 The Syndicated Line also included a \$2,000,000 letter of credit as a sub-facility subjected to the same terms and conditions as the Syndicated Line.
-The Syndicated Line was amended and restated on March 30, 2023 ("Amendment Date") in connection with the Business Combination (as defined in Note 1 - Nature of operations and basis of presentation) and made GSH the sole borrower of the Syndicated Line.
+The Syndicated Line was amended and restated ("First Amendment") on March 30, 2023 ("Amendment Date") in connection with the Business Combination (as defined in Note 1 - Nature of operations and basis of presentation) and made GSH the sole borrower of the Syndicated Line.
 An additional amendment and restatement ("Second Amendment") was entered into on August 10, 2023 ("Second Amendment Date").
 As a result of the Second Amendment, UHG became a co-borrower of the Syndicated Line, the maximum borrowing capacity was increased to \$240,000,000, and the maturity date was extended to August 10, 2026.
 In addition, Wells Fargo Bank and Regions Bank increased their participation in the Syndicated Line, three lenders exited the Syndicated Line, and three lenders joined as new participants of the Syndicated Line.
+An additional amendment ("Third Amendment") was entered into on December 22, 2023 ("Third Amendment Date") and amended two financial covenants that are described below.
+On January 26, 2024 ("Fourth Amendment Date"), the Company entered into a new amendment ("Fourth Amendment").
+As a result of this amendment the Company established a process for the joinder of additional subsidiary borrowers of the Company, and Rosewood was joined, jointly and severally with the Company and GSH as a borrower to the Syndicated Line.
 No other significant terms of the arrangements were changed other than those relating to the financial covenants and interest rate terms described below.

-The remaining availability on the Syndicated Line was \$48.8 million and \$12.0 million as of September 30, 2023 and December 31, 2022, respectively.
+The remaining availability to be drawn down on the Syndicated Line was \$48.8 million and \$12.0 million \$63,272,797 as of September 30, 2023 March 31, 2024 and December 31, 2022, respectively. \$24,398,576 as of December 31, 2023.
 The Company pays a fee ranging between 15 and 30 basis points per annum depending on the unused amount of the Syndicated Line.
 The fee is computed on a daily basis and paid quarterly in arrears.

-The Syndicated Line contains financial covenants which were updated as part of the Second Amendment, including (a) a minimum tangible net worth of no less than the sum of (x) \$70 million and (y) 25% of positive actual consolidated earnings earned in any fiscal quarter end, plus 100% of new equity contributed to the Company, plus 100% of any new equity contributed as well as increases from an equity issuance or repurchase of equity interests (b) a maximum leverage covenant that prohibits the leverage ratio from exceeding 2.25 to 1.00 for any fiscal quarter (c) a minimum debt service coverage ratio to be less than 2.50 to 1.00 for any fiscal quarter, and (d) a minimum liquidity amount of not less than the greater of i)
+The Syndicated Line contains financial covenants, which were updated as part of the Second Amendment, including (a) a minimum tangible net worth of no less than the sum of (x) \$70 million, and (y) 25% of positive actual consolidated earnings earned in any fiscal quarter end, plus (iii) 100% of new equity contributed to the Company, plus (iv) 100% of any new equity contributed as well as increases increase in tangible net worth resulting from an equity issuance upon the conversion or exchange of any security constituting indebtedness that is convertible or exchangeable, or is being converted or exchanged, for equity interests; and (v) 100% of the amount of any repurchase of equity interests in the Company, (b) a maximum leverage covenant that prohibits the leverage ratio from exceeding 2.25 to 1.00, for any fiscal quarter (c) a minimum debt service coverage ratio to be no less than 2.50 to 1.00 for any fiscal quarter, and (d) a minimum liquidity amount of not less than the greater of i)